lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 exceed the security strength of each individual key pair.

-For the case of a PKI management operation that delivers a new trust anchor (e.g., a root CA certificate) using caPubs or genp that is (a) not concluded in a timely manner or (b) where the shared secret information is reused for several key management operations, the entropy of the shared secret information, if known, should not be less than the security strength of the trust anchor
+For the case of a PKI management operation that delivers a new trust anchor (i.e., a root CA certificate) using caPubs or genp that is (a) not concluded in a timely manner or (b) where the shared secret information is reused for several key management operations, the entropy of the shared secret information, if known, should not be less than the security strength of the trust anchor